jackyzha0/jackyzha0.github.io/content/thoughts/blockchain.md

 "The "new world" seems to look very similar to the old. i.e. *isn't a DAO just voting on how to donate money, which we could do today?*"

 In actuality, the *layer* at which change is happening is much deeper (more [infrastructure](thoughts/infrastructure.md) level than solution/product level)

-## Permanence
-Also just leans heavily in the direction of [digital permanence](thoughts/digital%20permanence.md)

 ## Data
 [Source: Ethereal Dreamers by *Kernel*](https://kernel.community/en/learn/module-1/promise-blockchains)